 About Rosemary

-Rosemary makes books and cartoons that connect people with the natural world.
+Rosemary is an author, illustrator, and speaker whose work connects people with the natural world.

-She also served as a judge for a Festival of Bad Ad-hoc Hypotheses, judged a bird tattoo contest, and co-founded a week celebrating invertebrate butts.
+Rosemary is a graduate of the Field Naturalist Program.
+She served as a judge for a Festival of Bad Ad-hoc Hypotheses, judged a bird tattoo contest, and co-founded a week celebrating invertebrate butts.

 Photo by Adrianne Mathiowetz.